-Highly sought after as both a soloist and chamber musician, violinist Dawn Dongeun Wohn has performed and taught throughout North and South America, Asia and Europe.
-She has appeared as a soloist for live-broadcast performances with orchestras such as the Korean Broadcasting Symphony and the Aspen Conducting Orchestra, Daejon Philharmonic, The New York Sinfonietta, Japan’s Telemann Ensemble and the Northern Lights Festival Orchestra in Mexico.
-In addition, she has performed in solo and chamber music recitals across the world including Carnegie Weill Hall, Alice Tully Hall in Lincoln Center, Merkin Hall, and Jordan Hall.
+Highly sought after as both a soloist and chamber musician, violinist Dawn Dongeun Wohn has performed throughout North and South America, Asia and Europe.
+She has appeared as a soloist for live-broadcast performances with orchestras such as the Korean Broadcasting Symphony and the Aspen Conducting Orchestra, Daejon Philharmonic, The New York Sinfonietta, Japan’s Telemann Ensemble and the Festival de Febrero in Mexico.
+In addition, she has performed recitals across the world including Carnegie Weill Hall, Alice Tully Hall in Lincoln Center, Merkin Hall, and Jordan Hall.

 Dawn began her violin studies at age four.
-She trained at The Juilliard School’s Pre-College Division as a full scholarship student of the renowned pedagogue Dorothy DeLay.
-She continued her undergraduate studies at Juilliard with Hyo Kang and pursued a Master of Music as well as an Artist Diploma at Yale University.
-She completed her Doctor of Musical Arts degree at Stony Brook University under the direction of Philip Setzer of the Emerson Quartet and Soovin Kim, as well as mentor Gilbert Kalish.
+She trained at The Juilliard School’s Pre-College Division as a full scholarship student of the renowned pedagogue Dorothy DeLay and continued her undergraduate studies at Juilliard with Hyo Kang.
+She pursued a Master of Music and an Artist Diploma at Yale University and completed her Doctor of Musical Arts degree at Stony Brook University under the direction of Philip Setzer of the Emerson Quartet and Soovin Kim, as well as mentor Gilbert Kalish.

 Committed to teaching as well as performing, she currently holds the position of String Division Chair, Assistant Professor of Violin at Ohio University’s School of Music.
 As a guest clinician and recitalist she has presented and performed as schools such as Ithaca College, CUNY, Bowling Green State University, Kansas University, East Tennessee State University, and has been on faculty of festivals such as the Académie Anglicorde in France, International Music Festival of the Adriatic in Italy, and Festival de Febrero in Mexico.